Skip to main content

 To specify the execution environment for browser configurations, each of the methods that define a browser configuration also supports an optional baseline environment name parameter.

-Before running the test, make sure that the environment names you use are defined in the Eyes Test Manager as described in the article Assign an environment name.
+Before running the test, make sure that the environment names you use are defined in the Eyes Test Manager as described in Assign an environment name.

 tip